How to Help Earthquake Victims Rebuild

 - Start a certified charity fundraiser for a disaster relief organization that can have a more widespread impact.
 Discover charity fundraisers on GoFundMe for inspiration.

 A GoFundMe is also ideal for long-term giving because there is no deadline to withdraw your funds.
 You can continue to raise money as long as recovery efforts continue, whether that is a few weeks or a few years.
-And our free fundraising platform means that more of the donations you receive can be used to help people in need.
+And our fundraising platform means that more of the donations you receive can be used to help people in need.

 For a comprehensive look at fundraising for other disasters, take a look at our blog post Your Guide to Disaster Fundraising.